-The Kansas Promise Scholarship Act is effective beginning the Fall 2021 term and offers a "last dollar" scholarship to students to cover all tuition, fees, and required books & supplies not otherwise covered by scholarship or grants.
+The Kansas Promise Scholarship Act is a "last dollar" scholarship to students to cover all tuition, fees, and required books & supplies not otherwise covered by scholarship or grants.

-Students can apply for the Kansas Promise Act Scholarship by downloading the application HERE and returning it to the ICC Office of Student Financial Aid
+Students can apply for the Kansas Promise Act Scholarship HERE.

 Program Eligibility.
 A student must be enrolled in one of the following fields of study: